rahulp959/node-boilerplate/README.md

-# node-boilerplate
+# RayRay's Node Boilerplate

+## Motivation
-A boilerplate for a Serverless Node Lambda with logging, auto changelogs and other nice things
+This boilerplate is designed as a super simple boilerplate to get a Node Lambda up and running using:
+- `Serverless` for deployment
+- `Sentry` for logging
+- `ESLint` for linting with `eslint-config-airbnb-base` and `prettier`
+- `Jest` for testing